Deborah Norville

 Deborah Anne Norville (born August 8, 1958) is an American television journalist and businesswoman.
-Norville is the anchor of Inside Edition, a syndicated television news magazine, a position she has held since March 6, 1995.
+Norville is a former anchor of Inside Edition, a syndicated television news magazine, a position she held from March 6, 1995 to May 21, 2025.
 She markets and sells a line of yarns (Deborah Norville Collection) for knit and crochet enthusiasts, manufactured by Premier Yarns.
 Previously, she was an anchor and correspondent for CBS News and earlier co-host of Today on NBC.
 Her book Thank You Power was a New York Times best-seller.

 Early life

 Norville was born in Dalton, Georgia.
 She won her town's local Junior Miss contest, a beauty contest for high school senior girls and represented Georgia in the 1976 America's Junior Miss pageant.
 She did not win but credits seeing the behind-the-scenes work of the CBS Television production team as inspiring her to switch her career goal from law to television journalism.
 She hosted the 1999 America's Junior Miss contest.